-- Create a Commercial Area Overlay Zone District - Allow parking on one side of I'On Street only - Resident/Guest parking permits only on l'On, Jasper, Atlantic, and Myrtle after 8 p.m. (or other reasonable time) - Consider cabaret ordinance similar to the City of Charleston - Require shared parking provisions for off-street parking at office/retail businesses - Institute a "Livability Court" to handle issues of litter, lack of maintenance, etc. - Develop guidelines for commercial parking, lot subdivision, height, massing and scale, and setbacks with Overlay District

-- Modify split zoning to allow parking to support existing businesses while limiting expansion of current commercial uses - Explore options for increasing police presence/code enforcement in the commercial area
+200 / 22 0 22 22 22 22 22 22 22 22 22 22 22 2 2008 DESIGN CHARRETTE RECOMMENDATIONS 2024 PROGRESS REPORT Create a Commercial Area Overlay Zone District Two Commercial Overlay Districts have since been created Allow parking on one side of I'on Street only An Island-wide parking plan has allocated only one side of I'On Ave for parking Resident/Guest parking permits only on I'on, Jasper, Atlantic, and Myrtle after 8pm (or other reasonable time) Residential parking permits have not been implemented Require shared parking provisions for off-street parking at office/retail businesses No shared parking requirements have been enacted for the CC District Institute a "Livability Court" to handle issues of litter, lack of maintenance, etc. A Livability Court has not been created Develop guidelines for commercial parking, lot subdivision, height, massing and scale, and setbacks within the Overlay Districts Standards and guidelines for the commercial district were updated in 2012 Modify split zoning to allow parking to support existing businesses while limiting expansion of current commercial uses Commercial parking lot use has been added as a special exception in the CC District Explore options for increasing police presence/code enforcement in the commercial area.
+The Police force has grown and continues to be a presence in the CC District